 The kid gets quiet, then he looks the black guy in the eye.
 The black guy looks back and he says:

 “Yeah, man, you’re about to get your ass kicked.”

 For me, it was In the Heat of the Night.
-I snapped my fingers and said “that’s it!”
+I snapped my fingers—“that’s it!”
 That’s why he looked so familiar.
 Officer Ted Marcus – 20 episodes, his big break.

-“People will tell me they recognize me, but they don’t recognize me from role to role,” Gossom tells me in between conference calls with his publisher (he’s got a book coming out).
+“People will tell me they recognize me, but they don’t recognize me from role to role,” Gossom tells me in between conference calls with his publisher (he has a book coming out).
 “I take that as a compliment.”

 He’s played a salesman here, a pharmacist there, a coach, a dude.
 The detective in Fight Club?
 That’s Thom.
 The judge on Boston Legal?
 Thom again (he got the part).
 The CEO in the new Citibank commercial, holding up a box with that “we did it, team” look on his face?
 That guy, Thom Gossom.
 He’s been at it a while.